marleeeeeey/game_mvp_003_jumper_jam/README.md

 - Copy the plugin to the project folder: `res://android/plugins/`
 - Project -> Export -> Android -> Plugins -> "Godot Google Play Billing" = true
 - `Engine.get_singleton("GodotGooglePlayBilling")` to access the plugin from the script.

+## Games reviews

+### DefinitlyNotABot from itch.io

+While the game initialy is fun to play, it quickly becomes boring due to there being no raise in difficulty.
+To combat this, maybe decrease the frequency of platforms spawning or randomize the heights more.
+Moving platforms or dangers could also increase the fun.

+As for the art, it is quite nice.
+The only thing is the fact that the player teleports to the other side of the screen if you exit on one side.
+If the player already shows on both sides of the screen when you are cut off will probably look better.

+All in all good game with great potential!
+Keep up the good work

+**Action**

+- Decrease the frequency of platforms spawning. #TODO
+- Randomize the heights more. #TODO
+- Add moving platforms or dangers. #TODO
+- Show the player on both sides of the screen when you are cut off. #TODO

+**Reply**

+Hi, DefinitlyNotABot.

+Thank you for your review.
+It gives me motivation to further develop this project.

+I agree with all the points you made.
+I am going to implement solutions for these problems soon.
+I will let you know once they are in place.
+In the meantime, you may also check out the top-down platformer prototype I recently wrote and leave your comments there: https://marleeeeeey.itch.io/cave-roguelike.

+Thank you once again.

+Best regards,
+marleeeeeey